 What Is a Microfluidic Chip?
-Uses, Fabrication & Design
+A Beginner’s Guide to Microfluidics

-Microfluidic chips are compact devices that enable precise control and manipulation of fluids at the microliter or nanoliter scale.
-These lab-on-a-chip systems are transforming modern science, offering faster, cheaper, and more scalable solutions for biomedical research, diagnostics, chemistry, and more.
+Microfluidic chips are tiny, powerful devices that allow scientists and engineers to manipulate fluids at the microliter or nanoliter scale.
+These “lab-on-a-chip” systems are revolutionizing science and engineering, offering faster, cheaper, and more precise methods in biomedical research, chemistry, diagnostics, and beyond.

 What Is a Microfluidic Chip?